Excessive Markups / Markdowns

 - Riskless or simultaneous transactions;

-- Orders filled from inventory, principal transactions;
+- Orders filled from inventory, also known as principal transactions;